rnabioco/rockyrna/archetypes/post.md

 Description: "The next CU RNA Club will be DATE on the WHERE"
 ---

-CU RNA Club will be held on **DATE** on the University of Colorado WHERE.
+The next Evening with RNA will be held on **DATE** on the University of Colorado WHERE.

 <!--more-->